Willenst/pagewalker/README.md

 ## Note:

 It is intended that object is an actual address!
-Tool will be reworked to be more reliable and work with arguments soon!
+Keep in mind, the tool may give errors now, especially if you use it in a way inconsistent with the README, as there are no safeguards against misuse!
+May not work for some addresses!

 ## To be done: